exterminate/citation/README.md

 citation
 ========

-POtential additions, a featured list to push certain reviews
+Potential additions, a featured list to push certain reviews